Waye Mason: Political career

-Following the decision of mayor Mike Savage not to run for a fourth term, Waye Mason entered the race for Mayor of Halifax on 10 June 2024.
-His campaign manager was Mat Whynott, who had helped run the previous mayoral campaign of Savage.
+Following the decision of mayor Mike Savage not to run for a fourth term, Mason entered the race for Mayor of Halifax on 10 June 2024.
+His mayoral campaign was endorsed by fellow councillors Lisa Blackburn, Tony Mancini, and Iona Stoddard; his campaign manager was Mat Whynott, who had helped run the previous mayoral campaign of Savage.

 Mason's campaign placed an emphasis on ongoing housing instability, homelessness, and improving Halifax Transit service.
 Among his campaign proposals was to set up a new municipal housing authority, which would aim to provide more affordable housing in Halifax.

 Mason placed second in the mayoral election to Andy Fillmore, a former Member of Parliament.
 Out of 16 mayoral candidates in the 2024 Halifax municipal election, Mason received 25% of the vote.

 After politics

 In February 2025, Mason became Executive Vice President of ATN Strategies, a Canadian strategy and research firm.
+He was promoted to President of the company in December of the same year.

 Family

 Mason is the son of the Canadian Vice-Admiral Lynn Mason.

 Mason's grandfather, John Burton Waye, served in the Second World War with the 3rd Canadian Infantry Division as an engineer.
 In 2016, Mason travelled to the Netherlands where he retrieved a helmet that belonged to his grandfather.
 The helmet was badly damaged from when a military vehicle his grandfather was driving in was struck by a German mortar.
 He survived the attack, but was left permanently deaf in one ear.
 Mason stated that his grandfather spoke little of his time in the war, and discovering the events he endured in the decades after his death was an emotionally impactful experience.